algorithmica-org/algorithmica/content/english/hpc/profiling/benchmarking.md

 plt.show()
 ```

-Once established, this workflow makes you iterate much faster and just focus on optimizing the algorithm itself.
+Once established, this workflow makes you iterate much faster and focus on optimizing the algorithm itself.